Hack-with-a-pro/hackathon-boilerplates/chatgpt/README.md

 - Go to [OpenAI](https://openai.com) and create an account.
 Note that you will get $5 in free credit if this is a new account.

-## Step 2: Generate an API key
-- Once you have created an account, you will be able to create an API key, which is required to access the ChatGPT API with code.
-You can find the API key in the API section on the left side of the OpenAI dashboard
-- Once the API key has been created, copy the value and save it somewhere secure.
-You'll need it later when you start coding.

-## Step 3: Take a look at the Documentation
+## Step 2: Take a look at the Documentation

 - Go to the [OpenAI API documentation](https://platform.openai.com/docs/overview) and take a look at the documentation.
 - The documentation provides a detailed overview of the API and how to use it.
 - You can also find code examples in various programming languages to help you get started.
 - The [Quickstart](https://platform.openai.com/docs/quickstart) section provides a step-by-step guide to help you get started with the API.

-## Step 4: Install the OpenAI Package
+## Step 3: Install the OpenAI Package
 To add the OpenAI npm package to your project, run the following command:
 ```bash
 npm install openai